Art - Mrs. Garney

 Art examples in progress!

 The ceramic butterflies above were a gift from the graduating class of 2016!
 Every year the sixth grade students will continue this project before they fly off to middle school.
-Please look for them at the art show June, 1st!
+Please look for them at the annual end-of-school art show!

 Grade 2 and 5 completed a common art assessment on landscape design.
 Each grade level focused on very specific elements in their final projects.